BlackChain02/Task-List-CC-Restitched-ComputerCraft/README.md

 Hey little Info to the code

 CC:Tweaked (CraftOS 1.8)
-Monitor Size: 4 blocks widh and 3 blocks high
+Monitor Size: 5x5 Blocks
 Modpack i use: Create: Astral

-At the momentan the code does not function the way I want, but let me tell you what it does.
+The Code now Works.

-What the code is actually supposed to do: Is to create 6 Switches(Buttons) you can lable and if all Buttons are clicked the Buttons reset to an Standard lable.
+The code is supposed to: Create 9 Task buttons Labled Taks1-9 and an Edit Lable button.

-Atm the code creates 6 Swiches(Buttons) you can Label.
-If you click one of the Buttons the Button changes the color to lime and reset to an Standart lable.
-And if all Buttons are clicked the Buttons reset to the Standard lable.
+If you Click the Edit Lable button and then one of the 9 task buttons you can go in the computer and edit the Lable of the button you clicket.